Chase Sapphire Preferred Foreign Transaction Fee: What to Know in 2026

 The Chase Sapphire Preferred Card carries no foreign transaction fee, period.
 Chase confirms this in the card's published pricing and terms, and the benefit applies to every transaction the network classifies as foreign.
 There is no monthly cap, no enrollment, and no special activation.
 As long as the card is open and in good standing, you should not see a foreign transaction line item on your statement.

 Most competing rewards cards charge a 3% foreign transaction fee, which functions like a small currency surcharge layered on top of the network exchange rate.
 Skipping that 3% is the single biggest reason travel-focused users carry the Sapphire Preferred abroad.
+The $95 Chase Sapphire Preferred annual fee often pays for itself in foreign transaction fee savings on a single international trip.
 APR and fee terms are subject to change; always verify with Chase's most recent pricing schedule before relying on a specific number.

 How Much the 0% Foreign Transaction Fee Saves